FrogHarkness/frogharkness.github.io/content/_index.md

           description: |2-
               Responsibilities include:

-              * Analysing NEV general Benchmark and report to Germany HQ
+              * Analysing NEV total vehicle Benchmarking and report to Germany HQ
               * Build and Maintain website for business insights
               * In-depth knowledge of Vehicle and insights of NEV market in CN